 He returned to Malaysia in 1977 and joined The Standard Chartered Bank, Sandakan as a trainee assistant.
-In 1978, he joined his family business and was principally involved in administrative and financial matters of the family business.
-In 1985, he assumed the role as Chief Executive Officer for the family business.
+In 1978, he joined his family business and was principally involved in administrative and financial matters.
+In 1985, he assumed the role as Chief Executive Officer of the family business.
 In 1987, he was pivotal and instrumental in the formation of Rickoh Holdings Sdn.
-Bhd., the flagship company of the family business which engaged in various core business activities ranging from properties investments, properties letting, securities investments, oil palm plantations, sea and land transportation for crude palm oil and palm kernel, information technology, property development, hotel business, trading in golf equipment and accessories, and quarry operations.
+Bhd., the flagship company of the family businesses.
+Rickoh Holdings Sdn.
+Bhd. and group of companies had since continued to grow via diversifying its business activities which is now comprising, amongst others, properties investments, properties letting, securities investments, oil palm plantations, sea and land transportation for crude palm oil and palm kernel, information technology, property development, hotel business, car park operator, insurance agency, trading in golf equipment and accessories, and quarry operations.
 He is also involved in similar enterprises in his personal capacity with some of his business associates.
 He is holding numerous directorships in most of these companies.

-Currently, he sits on the boards as Non-Independent Non-Executive Director of NPC Resources Berhad.
-He is also an Independent Non-Executive Director of Daya Materials Berhad.
+Currently, he is a Non-Independent Non-Executive Director of NPC Resources Berhad and an Independent Non-Executive Director of Daya Materials Berhad.